 Google Home devices can be a control centre for your entire home.
 They will allow you do the basics like set alarms and timers and manage to-do lists and shopping lists, but they will also connect your smarthome and support popular network systems.
 It's worth mentioning that you will need the Google Home app to set everything up.

 Once you set up your Google Home device and all your smart devices in your home in the Google Home app, you will be able to control them.
-This applies to smart lights from various companies, switches, plugs, Google's own Nest products and pretty much any smart home device that is compatible.
+This applies to smart lights from various companies, switches, plugs, Google's own Nest products and pretty much any compatible smart home device.

 It's also possible to control things beyond the home too, such as book an Uber or order dinner.
 Bear in mind that you will have to ensure everything is setup first though.
 The best part is all this is done with just your voice, though as we mentioned, if you have the Nest Hub or Nest Hub Max (when available), you can also use the display to control your smart home devices.

 Google Home devices allow you to ask Google anything, from the weather to specific facts.
 Google's years of search experience is behind Google Assistant so you can ask specific questions like "how much fat is in an avocado?" or "what is Wayne Rooney's shirt number?", but Google Assistant is also capable of conversation so you can ask follow up questions too like "where did he go to school?", without repeating the "Ok Google" or "Hey Google" wake words before the follow up question.

 Google Home devices will be able to connect the "he" pronoun to your previous question about Rooney or whoever in order to serve up an accurate answer.

 You can ask complex stuff too, such as: "OK Google, what was the US population when NASA was established?".
-Google Home devices will give you immediate answers each time and they can read the relevant parts of webpages back to you, or show you on the Home Hub.
+Google Home devices will give you immediate answers each time and they can read the relevant parts of webpages back to you, or show you on the Nest Hub or Nest Hub Max.